 Robbins LLP: Synchronoss Technologies, Inc. (SNCR) Misled Shareholders According to a Recently Filed Class Action

-Robbins LLP announces that a class action complaint was filed against Synchronoss Technologies, Inc. (NasdaqGS: SNCR) in the U.S. District Court for the District of New Jersey.
-The complaint is brought on behalf of all purchasers of Synchronoss securities between May 5, 2016 and April 27, 2017, for alleged violations of the Securities Exchange Act of 1934 by Synchronoss’ officers and directors.
+Robbins LLP announces that a class action complaint was filed against Synchronoss Technologies, Inc. (NasdaqGS: SNCR) on behalf of all purchasers of Synchronoss securities between October 28, 2015 and April 26, 2017, for alleged violations of the Securities Exchange Act of 1934 by Synchronoss’ officers and directors.
 Synchronoss provides cloud solutions and software-based activation for connected devices worldwide.

 Synchronoss Shareholders Have Legal Options

 Concerned shareholders who would like more information about their rights and potential remedies can contact attorney Leonid Kandinov at (800) 350-6003, or you can complete the form below and we will contact you directly.